sunny200745/Pagination/README.md

 	<li>
 		<code>
 			<em>ng-class : disabled</em>
-		</code> : its a class that is applied conditionaly on &lt&lt if its first page and on &gt&gt if its last page.
+		</code> : its a class that is applied conditionaly on &lt;&lt; if its first page and on &gt;&gt; if its last page.
 	</li>
 	<li>
 		<code>